ReCommerce Trend

 In addition to that, marketplaces are either integrating new secondhand features or starting out as reCommerce online stores focused exclusively on used apparel.

-Top 10 Secondhand Apparel Online Shops in the UK by Consumer Brand Awareness, 2023
+Top 10 Secondhand Apparel Online Shops in the UK by Consumer Preference, 2024

-Vinted and Etsy are most recognized by UK consumers, with respective awareness rates of 84% and 83%.
+Vinted and Etsy are the second- and third-most liked by UK consumers, with respective rates of 48% and 41%.
+Depop is next, taking the fourth position with 32%.

-Places 6 to 10 include THRIFT+ (22%), Poshmark (19%), Vestiaire Collective (18%), Re Fashion (16%) and Cow (15%).
-Do not let yourself be fooled by these relatively low recognition rates.
-All these stores have devoted themselves to contributing to the circular economy and prove that secondhand and/or vintage styles do not need to be antiquated or outmoded.
+In the fifth place is ASOS Marketplace (26%), followed by FARFETCH (25%).
+Ranks 7 to 10 include Cow (21%), Poshmark (21%), ROKit (18%), and Re-Fashion (18%).
+But do not let yourself be fooled by these relatively low preference shares.
+All these stores have devoted themselves to contributing to the circular economy and prove that secondhand styles do not need to be antiquated or outmoded.

 While high-end products are certainly a focus for many of the aforementioned stores, it is not a must for a viable business strategy.
 More important is a good balance between quality and price at a tasteful product presentation.